 Defense might be a worry, but you and Bob Geren would figure out something.
 The way you guys mishandled chances the last few days, Frank or Barry might be an improvement.

 Baseball is a game.
 The National Pastime.
 But it's also a business.
-Your announced attendance for the series opener against the Rangers on Friday night was a bit above 15,000, but that was tickets sold.

 It was lonely at McAfee Coliseum, reminiscent of the Charlie Finley days when Sal Bando nicknamed the place the "Mausoleum."